 Few People Know The Real Reason Porch Ceilings In South Carolina Are Painted Haint Blue In Color

+Did you know about the reason behind the haint blue porch ceiling tradition in South Carolina?
 Want to learn about another Gullah Geechee cultural belief?
 Read all about the creepy boo hags that sit on your chest when you’re asleep, suck the air our your body, and then slip into your skin and use your body for their nefarious deeds all night long.

 OnlyInYourState may earn compensation through affiliate links in this article.

 Haint Blue Porch Ceiling

 What are some other South Carolina legends?

 Now that you know the reason some houses in South Carolina sport a haint blue porch ceiling, you might be curious about other Low Country legends.
 Well, gather 'round while we tell you the story of the Boo Hag!
 If it sounds (and looks) creepy ... it most certainly is!
 The Gullah believe that a person has a spirit and a soul.
 Once a person has departed, if the spirit is good, it ascends to Heaven — but if it's bad, it lingers here and becomes a Boo Hag.
 A Boo Hag is dangerous.
 Its essence can easily slip into your home through even the slightest of cracks and will do so while you are sleeping.
 Even creepier?
 You won't even know the Boo Hag is there.
 It will creep around your house until it finds you asleep in your bed.
 And then ... it sits on your chest sucking all of the air out of your lungs.